L.A. Central Library

 Advertising

 If you’re looking to explore the many free attractions in L.A.—including museums, iconic landmarks and lesser-known sites—we’ve listed the best places to visit on a budget.
 Whether you’re looking to get outdoors and hike or explore a new neighborhood, read on for must-see L.A. attractions (including a few of our favorite free museums).
-Plus, you can even get some post-eating and drinking ideas for your next wallet-friendly date night or cheap eats outing.
+You can even get some post-eating and drinking ideas for your next wallet-friendly date night or cheap eats outing.

 RECOMMENDED: More free things to do in L.A.